-Each year, the CRA will send you an HBP statement of account with your notice of assessment.
+Each year, the CRA will send you an HBP statement of account with your Notice Of Assessment (NOA).
 This statement will inform you of the amounts you have repaid so far, your remaining balance, and the amount you will need to pay in the upcoming year.

 If you wish, you can pay more than the required amount.
 Such payments will reduce your future obligations proportionally to the time remaining on your repayment schedule.

-If you do not make the full annual repayment to your RRSP, or if you pay nothing at all, you have to include the unpaid portion of the required payment as RRSP income on line 129 of your income tax return.
-The amount you include on line 129 is the minimum amount you have to repay as shown on your HPB statement of account, less any portion you paid.
+If you do not make the full annual repayment to your RRSP, or if you pay nothing at all, you have to include the unpaid portion of the required payment as RRSP income on Line 12900 – RRSP Income of your income tax return.
+The amount you include on Line 12900 is the minimum repayment amount you have to repay as shown on your HPB statement of account, less any portion you paid.
 Your HBP balance will be reduced accordingly.

 Termination of Plan and Special Circumstances